CyrusDevs/felz.privacy-policy/README.md

 ---

-- By default, Felz does not store any data.
-If a server member with the Manage Server permission uses the `setprefix` command to change the bot's prefix, then the server's automatically-generated Discord ID (for example, `398998849026261003`) will be stored in the bot's database along with the provided prefix.
+- By default, Felz store data such as user id,  If a server member with the Manage Server permission uses the `setprefix` command to change the bot's prefix, then the server's automatically-generated Discord ID (for example, `398998849026261003`) will be stored in the bot's database along with the provided prefix.
 No other data relating to the server is stored.
 Felz never stores data specific to users.

 - The prefix data is stored only for the bot to function and is not shared with anyone else or used for any other reason.
 The data is stored on Database.